-This top is a great place to start if you have always wanted to try fringe but were a little nervous to do so.
+This top is a great place to start if you have always wanted to try fringe but were a little nervous about doing so.
 The fringe is subtle and just a little playful.

 5. Go Neutral

 Loud, bright colors and a ton of fringe may leave you looking like a fringe mop.
-If you are new to fringe or want a classy look, a neutral colored cream fringe top is a soft and subtle way to introduce fringe into your wardrobe.
-Try a light-colored fringe top with neutral khaki pants and tan boots, or put together a tone on tone look, and see how fringe adds texture and visual interest to an otherwise basic sweater.
+If you are new to fringe or want a classy look, a neutral-colored cream fringe top is a soft and subtle way to introduce your wardrobe.
+Try a light-colored fringe top with neutral khaki pants and tan boots, or put together a tone-on-tone look and see how fringe adds texture and visual interest to an otherwise basic sweater.